 Note: My Hardware & Software

-A vital piece to my frame rate success is due to my hardware.
+A vital piece of my frame rate success is due to my hardware.
 DayZ is not only graphically intensive but it is also extremely heavy on computer processing via your CPU.

 – Intel i5 2500k Overclocked to 4ghz